Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Formalism of the Earth orientation parameters

-Although the fact that space is three-dimensional seems firmly established, it is not uncommon to encounter a statement that there are five parameters that describe Earth rotation, for instance, in \web{https://hpiers.obspm.fr/eop-pc/earthor/EOP.html}.
-It was \citet{r:her86a} who suggested estimating daily nutation offsets in the mid-1980s as a temporary measure because by that time the time series of VLBI experiments was too short to separate the principal nutation term with a period of 18.6~years, annual term, and precession.
-Nutation can be considered as a component of quasi-diurnal harmonic oscillations in the polar motion that occupies a certain part of the spectrum.
-Nowadays, the time span of high-quality VLBI observations is sufficient for the separation of nutation constituents, and we are in a position to return to a classical approach for estimation of the nutation term amplitudes in the frequency domain set by James Bradley in 1748 \citep[see][]{r:bradley} as it has been demonstrated by \citet{r:erm} and now routinely used for common VLBI analysis \citep{r:rfc1}.
-The high-frequency spectrum of the Earth rotation exhibits a minor variability due to the free core nutation, and this variability causes estimates of the EOP spectrum to evolve with an increase in the time interval used for estimation.
-However, since the free-core nutation has a period of around 433 days, this variability is slow, and it is sufficient to re-evaluate the spectrum of high-frequency EOP every 2--5 months to capture this signal using a global dataset, including newly acquired data.
-The anharmonic constituent of EOP is much more variable and has to be estimated over a much shorter period of time, 0.5--5 days, using datasets that cover these intervals.
+The vector of perturbations of Euler angles $\vec{q}_e$ is a smooth function of time.
+We can approximate it using simple analytical functions that depend on some numbers collectively known as Earth Orientation Parameters.
+A search of optimal parameterization is an important problem of geodesy \citep[see, for instance,][]{r:biz23}.
+Evaluation of harmonic variations from observations poses a certain difficulty.
+Historically, for 250 years amplitudes of the spectrum of harmonic variations of $E_1, E_2$ in the retrograde diurnal band called nutations were estimated from observations.
+It was \citet{r:her86a} who suggested estimating daily nutation offsets in the mid-1980s as a temporary measure to overcome degeneracy because at that time the time series of VLBI experiments was too short to separate the principal nutation term with a period of 18.6~years, the annual term, and precession rate.
+This approach is widely used and became rather common \citep{r:iers2010}.
+Nowadays, the time span of high-quality VLBI observations is sufficient for the separation of nutation constituents, and we are in a position to return to a classical approach for estimation of the nutation term amplitudes in the frequency domain set by James Bradley in 1748 \citep[see][]{r:bradley} as it has been demonstrated by \citet{r:erm} and nowadays routinely used for common VLBI analysis \citep[see, for instance,][]{r:jmg96,r:ibnu20,r:rfc1}.
+The detailed discussion of advantages and disadvantages of the parameterization of harmonic variations in the Earth rotation in a form of nutation daily offsets or in a form of complex amplitudes of the spectra.
+The transformation between two parameterizations can be found in \citet{r:erm} \addlp{and a brief summary is given in appendix~\ref{a:hist_eop}.}

-In the context of our work, we consider harmonic variations in the Earth's rotation as constant for a given dataset, but Euler angles as freely varying with time.
+In the context of our work, we consider harmonic variations in the Earth's rotation that we solve for in our analysis as constant for a given dataset, but residual anharmonic Euler angles as freely varying with time.
 We restrict the scope of our analysis to three Euler angles estimated over intervals of 0.5 to 24 hours long.